Setting Up FCoE on a Nexus 500025 October 2009

 _YYY_ for the correct VLAN and VSAN numbers, respectively.

 After you’ve enabled FCoE and mapped FCoE VSANs onto VLANs, then you are ready to create virtual Fibre Channel (vfc) interfaces.
 Each physical Nexus port that will carry FCoE traffic must have a corresponding vfc interface.
 Generally, you will want to create the vfc interface with the same number as the physical interface, although as far as I know you are not required to do so.
 It just makes management of the interfaces easier.
-The commands to create a vfc interface look like this:
+The commands to create a vfc interface look like this (obviously you’ll want to replace

 At this point the vfc interface is created, but it won’t work yet; you’ll need to place it into an VSAN that is mapped to an FCoE enabled VLAN.
 If you don’t, the

-show interface vfc <number> command will report this (emphasis mine):
+show interface vfc _<number>_ command will report this (asterisks added to show emphasis):

 vfc13 is down **(VSAN not mapped to an FCoE enabled VLAN)**